Pokute/TopGeorgist/Plan.md

 		* Can be done anywhere.
 		* Regenerates energy
 		* Sleeping in a bed regenerates more energy.
+* Buildings
+	* Rent office
+		* Used to reserve land
+		* Used to pay rent
+	* Government building
+		* Player spawns here
+		* Has an account for each player
+		* Player can collect money in account.
+		* Accounts gets equal % of all rent collected from rent office.
 	* Barracks
 		* Has beds that cost to use
 * Investigate
 	* redux-loop https://github.com/redux-loop/redux-loop
 	* reducer-reducer?